SCENE 01 / MARINE WILDLIFE

 What wildlife is available in Turkey?

 Turkey is one of the most biodiverse countries in the Western Palearctic.
-Anatolian leopards survive in Eastern Anatolia; brown bears live in the Kaçkar Mountains and Black Sea coastal forests; loggerhead sea turtles nest on the Turkish Riviera beaches at Dalyan and İztuzu; and large flamingo flocks gather at Tuz Gölü and other salt lakes.
+Anatolian leopards survive in Eastern Anatolia.
+Brown bears live in the Kaçkar Mountains and Black Sea coastal forests.
+Loggerhead sea turtles nest on the Turkish Riviera beaches at Dalyan and İztuzu.
+And large flamingo flocks gather at Tuz Gölü and other salt lakes.
 Bird migration through the Bosphorus is one of the world's great raptor spectacles.

 Do you have specialized wildlife crews?